appsignal/appsignal-examples/README.md

 # AppSignal + Capistrano + dotenv

 > This an example application.
-Please read this repositories [main README](../../blob/master/README.md) and then visit back here.
+Please read this repository's [main README](../../blob/master/README.md) and then visit back here.

 This example app demonstrates how to integrate the [appsignal][appsignal-gem]